openSUSE/news-o-o/_posts/2010-08-22-opensuse-weekly-news-issue-137-is-out.markdown

 ####  [Will Stephenson: openSUSE Boosters at FrOSCon, Day 1](http://lizards.opensuse.org/2010/08/21/opensuse-boosters-at-froscon-day-1/)

 "After long drives from Nuernberg, Prague and Darmstadt hitting every traffic jam on the A3 (the Czechs won the race), the openSUSE Boosters met up in the little rhenish town of Sankt Augustin near Bonn to attend FrOSCon.
-Last night we reacquainted ourselves with each other and the odd glass of KÃ¶lsch or two over steak and chips.
+Last night we reacquainted ourselves with each other and the odd glass of Kölsch or two over steak and chips.
 Suitably fortified, we are now occupied our project room upstairs at FrOSCon (room C125) and are now hacking like crazy on our team project, a new site for openSUSE users and contributors.
-This is based on the Elgg free software social networking platform, so weâ€™re dusting off our PHP and looking at all the integration points with the rest of the openSUSE platform: the Build Service, Bugzilla, the wiki, Lizards, and so on.
-So if youâ€™re more of a web monkey than a distro gibbon and would like to help, drop by tomorrow or just get in touch with the ï»¿ï»¿ï»¿ï»¿ï»¿ï»¿[http://en.opensuse.org/openSUSE:Boosters_team](http://en.opensuse.org/openSUSE:Boosters_team)."
+This is based on the Elgg free software social networking platform, so we’re dusting off our PHP and looking at all the integration points with the rest of the openSUSE platform: the Build Service, Bugzilla, the wiki, Lizards, and so on.
+So if you’re more of a web monkey than a distro gibbon and would like to help, drop by tomorrow or just get in touch with the ﻿﻿﻿﻿﻿﻿[http://en.opensuse.org/openSUSE:Boosters_team](http://en.opensuse.org/openSUSE:Boosters_team)."
 </td>
 </tr>
 </tbody>